useblocks/sphinx-needs/docs/directives/need.rst

    .. code-block:: rst

+      .. req:: Link example Target
+         :id: REQ_LINK_1

+         This is the target for a link.
+Itself has no link set.

-      .. req:: Link example
+      .. req:: Link example Source
-         :links: OWN_ID_123; IMPL_01
+         :links: REQ_LINK_1

-         We have linked this requirement to multiple other needs.
+         This sets a link to id ``REQ_LINK_1``.

    .. req:: Link example
          :links: OWN_ID_123; IMPL_01